-Given the volume of people checking and expecting payments, their have also been several performance issues with the tool as well.
+Given the volume of people checking payment status and details on GMP, there have also been several performance issues with the tool as well.
 The “please wait” message is what some may be seeing due to this and is a normal part of the site’s operation according to the IRS.
-Also to prevent bots and people constantly checking for updates (the system is not real time) a limit to the number of times people can access GMP daily.
+Also to prevent bots and people constantly checking for updates (the system is not real time) a limit has been set on the number of times people can access GMP daily.
 When people reach the maximum number of accesses, Get My Payment will inform them they will need to check back the following day.

 Missing Payment Status means no automatic stimulus